Oderbruch: History

+Settlement

 After the Oderbruch was drained in the 18th century, new settlers were recruited primarily from outside Prussia, with numerous privileges offered as an incentive.
 Systematic settlement began in 1753 in newly laid out linear villages.
 The procedure was to dig a drainage ditch between the two village streets, using the excavated earth to raise the building sites on which homes for the new settlers were erected.
 Between the two rows of houses, in the middle of the village, a church, an inn, and a schoolhouse were erected.
 The historic village grounds of the first settlement, Neulietzegöricke, are today a protected site containing many restored half-timbered houses and traces of the original village layout.